zwwang98/5500-yihu-yitianhuang-ziweiwang/README.md

 ## Features and Functionalities
 - Ranking
-  - By frequency: rank activities based on overall frequency
-    Purpose: show clients most liked activities’ ranking
+  - By frequency: rank activities based on overall frequency, to show clients most liked activities’ ranking
-  - By calories: rank activities based on its average calories per session
-    Purpose: show clients most calorie-burned activities
+  - By calories: rank activities based on its average calories per session, to show clients most calorie-burned activities
-  - By location: rank locations based on visited frequency
-    Purpose: show clients most visited locations
+  - By location: rank locations based on visited frequency, to show clients most visited locations
 - Suggestion
-  - Suggest most popular activities based on location inputs In the future, integrate with obtaining client’s real-time current location
+  - Suggest most popular activities based on location inputs.
+Can, in the future, integrate with obtaining client’s real-time current location
 - Recommendation
-  - Suggest activities and time of each activity to complete daily calories target Select the most popular activities in the U.S. for suggestion
+  - Suggest activities and time of each activity to complete daily calories target.
+Select the most popular activities in the U.S. for suggestion

 ## Updated Code/Test Metrics